REVIEWS & FEEDBACK

-I recently got a very nice review from a reader regarding the latest book, GMJ 49, Code Name July 27.
+I recently got a genuinely nice review from a reader regarding GMJ 49, Code Name July 27.
 In the review on Amazon, the reader says: “In this book the author once again returns to the subject of covert and special forces operations in Sub Saharan Africa, the new counter-terror battleground where he is an expert.
 And he again asserts that his own nation, South Africa, has one of the world's finest Special Forces Units.
 I wonder how his readers react to that.
 Does the American reader dismiss that claim as mere baseless boasting and say they surely can't be better than the SEALs?
 Will the Briton dismiss that statement with his own patriotic defense of the SAS?
 And I ask myself if our rush to judgment is a simple dismissal of anything African being of lesser quality.
 If so, that would be latent racism.”

 In Code Name Bella Dawn, a book on South African Right-Wing Terrorism, his background is established: